Grassmannian Fusion Frames: Grassmannian fusion frames

-\end{proof} A fusion frame is o.r.a.~against noise if it is tight \cite{GrassFus}, a tight fusion frame is o.r.a.~one subspace erasure if the dimensions of the subspaces are equal \cite{Bod07}, and a tight fusion frame is o.r.a.~multiple subspace erasures if the subspaces have equal chordal distances.
-An equi-distance tight fusion frame is a solution to the Grassmannian packing problem \cite{GrassFus}.
-The following definition does not exist in the literature but seems quite natural. \begin{defn} A fusion frame $\lbrace \mathcal{W}_i \rbrace_{i=1}^N$ for $\mathbb{F}^M$ consisting of $d$-dimensional subspaces shall be called a \emph{Grassmannian fusion frame} if it is a solution to the Grassmannian packing problem for $N$ points in $G(M,m)$. \end{defn} We would like to construct such objects.
-The idea is very simple and makes use of Hadamard matrices.
+has a left inverse. \end{defn} With the notation used above, an equi-isoclinic fusion frame is $1$-subspace-loss correctible if $mN > M$ and $N > 1$ \cite{Bod07}.
+With a stochastic signal model, a fusion frame is o.r.a.~against noise if it is tight, a tight fusion frame is o.r.a.~one subspace erasure if the dimensions of the subspaces are equal, and a tight fusion frame is o.r.a.~multiple subspace erasures if the subspaces are maximally equi-distance.
+A maximal equi-distance tight fusion frame is a solution to the Grassmannian packing problem \cite{GrassFus}.
+Motivated by this fact, we introduce the following definition which does not explicitly exist in the literature but is simply a succinct label for objects discussed in \cite{GrassFus}. \begin{defn} A fusion frame $\lbrace \mathcal{W}_i \rbrace_{i=1}^N$ for $\mathbb{F}^M$ consisting of $d$-dimensional subspaces shall be called a \emph{Grassmannian fusion frame} if it is a solution to the Grassmannian packing problem for $N$ points in $G(M,m)$. \end{defn} Note that an equi-isoclinic fusion frame is equi-(chordal)distance and thus Grassmannian.
+In \cite{Bod07}, equi-isoclinic Parseval fusion frames are called $2$-\emph{uniform}, parallel to the terminology used for Grassmannian frames in \cite{BP05}.

+We would like to construct fusion frames which are robust under either model to noise and multiple erasures.
+The idea behind the construction is very simple and makes use of Hadamard matrices.